Movin’ and Groovin’ for Wellness

 At the time of writing, 100% of the 120+ students surveyed so far have reported an improvement in their mood.
 They highlighted that improvising helped them feel free to express themselves in a relaxing and non-judgmental space.
 Two of the first MGW sessions took place during NUS exam weeks, and the sessions were still very popular (over-subscribed), despite the busy time period, as students saw the value of the sessions for their well-being.
 When asked what their least favourite part of the programme was, many responded that they wished that there would be more such sessions in the future, and suggested having an MGW series to learn more about the different dance and drumming techniques.

-• We are happy to announce that with funding support (via a MAELab Research grant) from the NUS Mind Science Centre, we are launching a 10-week version of MGW, in the form of a randomised controlled trial (RCT), to measure the effectiveness and impact of the programme.
+• With funding support (via a MAELab Research grant) from the NUS Mind Science Centre, we launched a 10-week version of MGW, in the form of a randomised controlled trial (RCT), to measure the effectiveness and impact of the programme.
+The RCT was completed in December, 2023.
+The results were published in BMC Public Health journal in 2025.

-Additionally, a special instalment of the MGW will take place at National Gallery Singapore as part of the Gallery Wellness Festival on 23 June 2023, 2.00-4.00pm.
-The event is open to members of the public aged 16 - 70 -- do register and join us!
+Additionally, a special instalment of the MGW took place at National Gallery Singapore as part of the Gallery Wellness Festival on 23 June 2023, 2.00-4.00pm.
+The event was open to members of the public aged 16 - 70.

 • Another grant was awarded - the HSS Seed Grant - to further test and develop the MGW program, including tailoring it for seniors.